thejsway/thejsway/manuscript/chapter20.md

 * Web resources are uniquely addressed by their **URL** (Uniform resource locator).
 An URL is a text of the form `http://www.mywebsite.com/myresourcepath/myresource`.

-* In a traditional web development scenario, user actions lead to a full page reload.
+* In a traditional web development scenario, user actions on a page trigger a full reload after a synchronous request to a server.
 Another web development model, nicknamed **AJAX** (Aynchronous JavaScript and XML), uses JavaScript and **asynchronous** HTTP requests to fetch data when needed and update only the desired portions of the page.
-This enables the creation of web applications
+This enables the creation of **web applications**, aiming to offer the user experience of a native app.

 * Cross-domain AJAX requests are only possible if the server has been configured to accept them by setting on **cross-origin resource sharing** (CORS).